Yuji Sakakura

 Yuji Sakakura (阪倉 裕二, Sakakura Yūji) is a former Japanese football player and manager.
 He played for Japan national team.

 Club career

-Sakakura was educated at and played for Yokkaichi Chuo Technical High School and Juntendo University.
-After finishing the university, he joined Japan Soccer League side Furuawa Electric (later JEF United Ichihara).
+Sakakura was educated at and played for Yokkaichi Chuo Kogyo High School and Juntendo University.
+After completing university, he joined Japan Soccer League side Furuawa Electric (later JEF United Ichihara).
 He moved to Nagoya Grampus Eight in 1995, then Japan Football League side Brummell Sendai in 1996.
 He finished his playing career in 1998 at his home town club Mind House TC, a Regional Leagues side, after playing for them for one season.

 National team career

-Sakakura was capped 6 times without scoring for the Japanese national team between 1990 and 1991.
+Sakakura was capped 6 times without scoring for the Japan national team between 1990 and 1991.
 His first full international cap came on July 27, 1990 in a Dynasty Cup match against South Korea in Beijing.
 He was a member of the Japan team that won the 1992 Asian Cup but did not play in the tournament.